-With regard to multi-tenancy, authorization may be enforced using a centralized, decentralized, or 670 hybrid authorization system.
-In a centralized authorization system, the SaaS provider manages a 671 central authorization database for every end user and their accounts [36].
-In a decentralized or 672 hybrid authorization system, individual tenants are responsible for all or part of the authorization 673 process.
+With regard to multi-tenancy, authorization may be enforced using a centralized, decentralized, or hybrid authorization system.
+In a centralized authorization system, the SaaS provider manages a central authorization database for every end user and their accounts [37].
+In a decentralized or hybrid authorization system, individual tenants are responsible for all or part of the authorization process.
 Note that different tenants may require different systems.
-Considering the attributes or 674 roles of tenants is crucial when selecting the most suitable system.
-There are many ways to specify 675 attributes or roles, such as in ABAC and RBAC models [30,31].
-Attributes or roles must be well-676 designed and take into account hierarchy relationships when implementing AC policies for 677 different tenants.
-678 generic middleware architecture that incorporates access control requirements from consumers and handles local and remote attributes or roles can be used to extend and shift AC policy management supporting federation operations should also be specified (e.g., an end user may create a VM to run different applications).
+Considering the attributes or roles of tenants is crucial when selecting the most suitable system.
+There are many ways to specify attributes or roles, such as in ABAC and RBAC models [31,32].
+Attributes or roles must be well-designed and take into account hierarchy relationships when implementing AC policies for different tenants.

+Authorization federation [36] is an efficient way to enforce AC policies in the SaaS provider.
+A generic middleware architecture that incorporates access control requirements from consumers and handles local and remote attributes or roles can be used to extend and shift AC policy management from the SaaS provider to the consumer side.
+This approach centralizes consumer AC policy management and lowers the required trust in the SaaS provider.
+In addition, the AC for VMsupporting federation operations should also be specified (e.g., an end user may create a VM to run different applications).
 Within the VM of the same host, one application may need to access the application code of other applications to fulfill its task.
 Unlike the PaaS architecture, where consumers can fully manage the design, testing, and development of the software, SaaS consumers have limited control of the applications hosted in the cloud server.